Do you want your kids to start making money right now?

 - An ice cream freezer

 And that how Beau got into the ice-cream making business in 2012.

-Here’s a video of Beau busy selling ice cream.
+Here’s a video of Beau.
 Watch and be inspired.

 And your child can also start his own business selling popsicles.
 Making ice cream along with popsicles is an excellent way to diversify the business in terms of variety.

 - Selling Your Masterpieces

 - Shuttle Service

 - Small Scale Manufacturing or Production